Kimberly Stevenson

 Kim Stevenson is an American business executive focused on managing technology businesses and driving IT digital transformation for technology brands including NetApp, Lenovo, Intel, IBM, EDS, and HPE.
 She currently serves on the board of directors for Ambiq Micro, Mitek Systems, Quarterhill Inc., and Verisk Analytics, Inc. as well as on the advisory board of TruU, a privately held software company.

 Early life and education

-Stevenson earned a bachelor's degree from Northeastern University and holds a master's degree in Business Administration from Cornell University.
+Stevenson earned a bachelor's degree from Northeastern University and holds a master's degree in business administration from Cornell University.

-In her free time, Stevenson is an avid tennis player and enjoys kayaking and paddle boarding.
+In her free time, Stevenson plays tennis player, kayaks and paddle boardings.

 She does volunteer work for the National Park Service and National Canoe Safety Patrol volunteer org at the Delaware River National recreation area.

 Career

 In August 2021 Stevenson left NetApp to focus on full time board service.
 Most recently Kim served as Senior Vice President & General Manager of NetApp's Foundational Data Services Business Unit, NetApp's largest business unit.

 Prior to NetApp, she was a Senior Vice President and General Manager for Data Center Infrastructure at Lenovo.
 Before joining Lenovo, Stevenson spent five years at Intel, as chief operating officer (COO) for the Client, Internet of Things and System Architecture (CISA) Group.
 Prior to that, she was Intel's chief information officer (CIO).

 Before Intel, she held a variety of positions at EDS, including vice president of its worldwide communications, media and entertainment (CM&E) industry practice, as well as vice president of enterprise service management, where she oversaw the global development and delivery of enterprise services.

 Before EDS, Stevenson spent 18 years at IBM in several executive positions including Vice President of Marketing and Operations of the eServer iSeries division.